Tigers smack Pack to pick up first ACC win

 Brad Brownell’s squad finally broke through.

 Clemson answered every NC State run with a run of its own and broke a three-game ACC losing streak to start the season in defeating the Wolfpack 81-70 Saturday afternoon in Littlejohn Coliseum.
 Clemson moved back to .500 at 7-7 overall and is now 1-3 in the ACC.
 NC State falls to 10-4 overall and 1-2 in the conference.
 The win also breaks a three-game losing streak to the Pack.
 Aamir Simms led Clemson with 17 points, while Dawes chipped in 16, Tevin Mack and Curran Scott had 14 apiece, and John Newman had 12.
 Dawes and Mack each scored 11 points in the second half to pace the Tigers.
-NC State made it a three-point game at 61-58 at the 5:35 mark, but the Tigers got three five throws from Al-Amir Dawes in a 90 second span to push Clemson’s lead to 77-65 as part of a 16-4 run.
-Markell Johnson hit a 3-pointer with just under a minute remaining to make it 77-68, but Dawes once again stepped to the line and hit both free throws for a 79-68 lead with 54 seconds left to play.
-The Wolfpack missed a 3-pointer on the offensive end and Curran Scott hit a free throw to make it 80-68, and then Clyde Trapp hit a free throw 15 seconds later to make it 81-68.
-The Pack hit a final layup for the final points.
+"I couldn't be more proud of the way our guys played today," Brownell said.
+"We played pretty well in the last game against Miami but didn't finish it.
+I was really heartbroken for our guys because we've been working really hard for the last month.
+They responded after a challenging film session and two great days of practice.
+We played about as well as we could've played offensively.
+"We had one or two wrinkles in the game plan that were really helpful and gave our guys some confidence.
+We played at a high level in every phase of the game.
+We had five guys score in double figures.
+We made our free throws down the stretch.
+It was a really good win against a really good team.
+We were very good.
+We shared the ball.
+We made shots.
+The bench played well.
+We played a very good game today.
+This is very satisfying because of how hard our kids have been working."

 Clemson answered every NC State run with a run of its own and broke a three-game ACC losing streak to start the season in defeating the Wolfpack 81-70 Saturday afternoon in Littlejohn Coliseum.
 Clemson moved back to .500 at 7-7 overall and is now 1-3 in the ACC.
 NC State falls to 10-4 overall and 1-2 in the conference.